SPICS Lab

 High-Level Architecture of PP-AI System

+As you can see, there are a lot of different PETs available, but they are far from being adopted for common use.
 Our ultimate vision is a unified platform that abstracts away this complexity.
-We aim to build intelligent compilers, automated frameworks, and hybrid architectures that allow developers to write “normal” unencrypted code, which the system automatically translates into secure, privacy-preserving executions.
+We aim to build intelligent tools that allow developers to write “normal” unencrypted code, which the system automatically translates into secure, privacy-preserving executions.
 By integrating various PETs seamlessly, we can choose the right tool for the right job—balancing security, privacy, and speed autonomously.

 Key Sub-Topics & Keywords